leninperdomo/Stardust-Crusaders/README.md

 the WebGL JavaScript API for rendering interactive 2D and 3D graphics in browsers.
 In the game, the player controls a spaceship as it flies tries to fly through a meteore shower.
 The player is controlled by pressing the spacebar to make the player move upwards while gravity causes the spaceship to fall back down.

+In order to continue flying, the player must avoid colliding with incoming asteriods which are spawned at random positions in the y-axis and move towards the player.
+In the game, the player can collect multiple powerups.
+Each powerup serves a different function such as destroying incoming asteriods are increasing the player's score.

+All the code for the game was writing with C# scripts.
+The game utilizes numerous Unity features such as particle effects, physics collisions, kinematics, game UIs, scene modeling, in-game triggers, sound FX, rigid-body simulation, and more.
+Currently the game supports all computer various computer platforms such as Windows, Linux, and Mac OS.